Public Relations vs Social Media: Reputation Management Goals and Challenges

 The notion of re-engineering the press release as a social media mechanism is in many ways, a sheep in wolf’s clothing.
-But the press release, as it exists today, IMHO isn’t going anywhere.
+But the press release, as it exists today, IMHO, isn’t going anywhere.

 I launched iPressroom in 2002 to offer PR people an easy way to upload multimedia to their agency and their client’s website.
-Five years later, blogs have introduced communicators to the benefits of online content management and social media, not necesarily because they are the best vehicle, but because they’re essentially free.
+Five years later, blogs have introduced communicators to the benefits of online content management and social media, not necessarily because they are the best vehicle, but because they’re essentially free.

 I still believe organizations are much better served by maintaining dynamic websites with content in various formats.
 The marketer is becoming the media outlet, but most marketers lack the tools to manage content on their sites without webmasters and coders.
 How many public relations agencies do you know with the tools to upload and SEO their client’s press release, high-res images, and EPK to the client’s website in an easy, point-and-click environment?
 I’ve done the rounds, and I can tell you no major PR firm has SEO consulting services or a comprehensive solution for integrating the web into their campaigns.

 Word Press is certainly a reasonable alternative if you have the time, energy, and resources to maintain servers, circumvent virus threats, and figure out the platform, but for most PR agencies, whose business is communicating, cobbling together a hodge-podge of unsupported freeware is risky and expensive.